eggjs/egg-schedule/README.md

 - ctx.query: `scheule config(type=worker&cron=*%2F5%20*%20*%20*%20*%20*)`

-To create a task, it is as simple as write a generator function.
+To create a task, it is as simple as write a generator / async function.
 For example:

 ```js
 // A simple logger example